oracle/python-cx_Oracle/doc/src/session_pool.rst

     This read-only attribute returns the number of sessions currently acquired.

+.. method:: SessionPool.close(force=False)

+    Close the session pool now, rather than when the last reference to it is released, which makes it unsable for further work.

+    If any connections have been acquired and not released back to the pool this method will fail unless the force parameter is set to True.

 .. method:: SessionPool.drop(connection)

     Drop the connection from the pool which is useful if the connection is no